Qwicksilver Electrolytic Silver Cleaning Plate

 Qwicksilver International Inc - Cape Town, South Africa

 Ed. note: Hi, Brian.
-This forum is for technical discussions related to metal finishing -- so please post the patent number.
-We made the mistake of allowing this particular thread to get commercial, which we try hard to avoid, because our regular readers are here for the science of things, not where they can buy a particular brand of consumer product.
+This forum is for technical discussions related to metal finishing.
+Most of our readers are here for the science of things, not distributorship info for one brand of consumer product.
+We made the mistake of allowing this particular thread to get commercial, which we try hard to avoid.
+Please post the patent numbers so readers can investigate the issue.
 Thanks!

 Retired - Surrey, B. C., Canada